karanvir12/vine/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 a slash, when it comes to dispute-distribution.
 In this section we will explain how in greater detail.

-The idea is to open a queue with limited size for each peer.
+The idea is to open a queue with limited size for each vine.
 We will process incoming messages as fast as we can by doing the following:

-1. Check that the sending peer is actually a valid authority - otherwise drop message and decrease reputation/disconnect.
+1. Check that the sending vine is actually a valid authority - otherwise drop message and decrease reputation/disconnect.
-2. Put message on the peer's queue, if queue is full - drop it.
+2. Put message on the vine's queue, if queue is full - drop it.

 Every `RATE_LIMIT` seconds (or rather milliseconds), we pause processing incoming requests to go a full circle and process one message from each queue.